GeoSensorWebLab/D162-WMS/DOCKER.markdown

 ## Install Docker on MacOS

 Please use the [official installation instructions for Docker on MacOS][macos].
+Note that you may have to set up the MacOS Docker application to enable File Sharing for the D162 WMS application directory (*or* for any directory containing the repository) in order for some Docker commands to work.
+This File Sharing only enables Docker containers to access the directories *if* you try to mount them with `docker run` — it does not enable File Sharing across a network.

 [macos]: https://docs.docker.com/docker-for-mac/install/